 A negative travel advice can have implications on safety, health care and your studies.
 There is a significant chance of study delay if the partner university cannot guarantee the continuation of education due to corona measures.
 Furthermore, the UvA is not able to offer any (financial) assistance in case the situation deteriorates once you are abroad, and need or wish to leave the country or region you are in.
 Also, travel insurances are often not valid in countries with a negative travel advice.

 Does the travel advice of the Dutch Ministry for Foreign Affairs apply to studies, or are studies considered as ‘necessary travels’ and does the travel advice therefore not apply?

 Study abroad activities such as an exchange or an internship does not fall under necessary travels.
 It is therefore not possible to do an exchange or internship in a country with a negative travel advice.

 Travel advice is subject to change and a country may impose certain conditions for inbound visitors/travelers, which may make it impossible to travel after all.
-As a back-up plan, it is therefore still important that you register in June for UvA courses that start in September.
+As a back-up plan, it is therefore still important that you register for UvA courses for the semester you are planning to be abroad.
 We are calling on everyone to do so, just to be sure.
 Please do not forget to deregister for the UvA courses, once it is certain that your exchange abroad can take place.